sign-language-processing/sign-language-processing.github.io/src/index.md

 #### Gloss-to-Text
-Gloss-to-Text---also known as sign language translation---is the natural language processing task of translating between gloss text representing sign-language signs and spoken language text.
+Gloss-to-Text---also known as sign language translation---is the natural language processing task of translating between gloss text representing sign language signs and spoken language text.
 These texts commonly differ by terminology, capitalization, and sentence structure.

 @cihan2018neural experimented with various machine-translation architectures and compared between using an LSTM vs. GRU for the recurrent model,